-We have explained in few occasions that lenticular printing is based on the principle of binocular disparity.
-Theoretically we only need a stereo pair or two pictures, one for the left eye and one for the right eye, to create the disparity for 3D perception.
-But in reality high quality 3D lenticular prints will require more than just two pictures for creating a realistic 3D perception and a smoother 3D viewing experience.
-In this article we will present different ways to obtain source pictures for excellent lenticular 3D printing .
+We have explained on a few occasions that lenticular printing is based on the principle of binocular disparity.
+Theoretically, we only need a stereo pair or two pictures, one for the left eye and one for the right eye, to create the disparity for 3D perception.
+But in reality, high-quality 3D lenticular prints will require more than just two pictures for creating a realistic 3D perception and a smoother 3D viewing experience.
+In this article, we will present different ways to obtain source pictures for excellent lenticular 3D printing.

 - By 3D modeling